 Therefore, focusing on the role of gatekeepers in offering appropriate services to general residents, we developed a gatekeeper training program for evacuees and residents in Fukushima who hold negative perceptions of radiation health effects with the aim of providing appropriate services to reduce their health concerns or anxiety and improve their mental health status.
-In addition, we evaluated the participants' self-confidence in participating in counseling and responding to residents with radiation health anxiety and mental health issues through the developed program.
+In addition, we evaluated the participants' self-confidence in participating in counseling and responding to residents with radiation health anxiety and mental health issues through the developed program (see supplementary file for entire training program for radiation health anxiety and other mental health issues).